content hub

 • Client-facing professionalism without dedicated staff: Custom greetings, call queues and Interactive Voice Response (IVR) menus route callers to the right practice area, meeting client expectations for organized, immediate responses without requiring a full-time receptionist.

-• Scalability as the firm grows: Adding a new attorney or opening a second location requires only a user license and a device — no wiring, hardware installation or technician visit.
+• Scalability as the firm grows: Adding a new attorney or opening a second location requires only a user license and a device, with no wiring, hardware installation or technician visit.

 • Faster access to client messages: Voicemail-to-email transcription delivers messages as text to any device, eliminating the delay of checking a separate voicemail system between court appearances.